MartyJan/Sentiment-Analysis/README.md

 4. Vectorization:
     - Combine TFIDF and Word Embedding, take the mean of (TFIDF × Word Embedding)
     - Word Embedding either uses the model training by IMDB dataset or pretrained Glove, and experiment with word vector dimension to be 100 or 200
-5. Input processed data into a binary classification model:
+5. Input the processed data into a binary classification model:
     - Experiment with Naive Bayes (NB), Support Vector Machine (SVM), and Deep Neural Network
 6. Use 5-fold cross validation to evaluate models' performance, including accuracy, precision and recall
 7. Inference